dnth/behavior-dataset/README.md

 # short behavior dataset
 Dataset for behavior recognition on NAO robot.
-Behavior is adapted from [1]
+Behavior are adapted from [1]

 Dataset is divided into 6 different behavior classes:
  1. Ball Lift